beets3d/FutureMakers/docs/projects/coin_project/index.md

 ![08](./images/coin_back.jpg)

 ---

 ## Optional Projects

-### Nomad Sculpt for Detailed Design
-- Use Nomad Sculpt to add intricate details or custom textures to your coin model.
-- Import your base coin model into Nomad Sculpt.
-- Sculpt or paint fine details, such as reliefs, patterns, or additional symbols.
-- Export the detailed model as an STL file for 3D printing.
-- This approach is ideal for those who want to create highly personalized or artistic coins beyond basic CAD modeling.

 ### Metal Painting Techniques
 - Enhance your 3D printed coin by applying metal painting techniques for a realistic metallic finish.